johannvig/surf_with_hands/README.md

 # surf_with_hands

-## This is a Python script that allows you to use your hand as a virtual mouse and perform different actions such as left click, right click and move the cursor using hand gestures.
-The script is built using the following libraries:
+## Description

+Surf With Hands is a Python script that transforms your hand into a virtual mouse, allowing you to use hand gestures to control your computer's cursor and perform various actions like clicking and moving.
+This script leverages multiple libraries for video capture, hand landmark detection, mouse control simulation and even speech recognition for voice commands.

+## Built With

 OpenCV - used for capturing and processing video frames.
 Mediapipe - used for detecting and tracking hand landmarks.